sabertazimi/awesome-notes/notes/web/react/reactBasicNotes.md

 }
 ```

-### React Portals
+### React Portal

-Portals provide a first-class way to render children into a DOM node
+Portal provide a first-class way to render children into a DOM node
 that exists **outside** the DOM hierarchy of the parent component
 `ReactDOM.createPortal(child, container)`.